 - Stand: The open left hand (fingers pointing to the ground) passes across the dog's face from right to left

 - Down: When in the heel position, the horizontal, open right hand drops down in a chopping action past the dog's face to the ground where the dog is to lie.
 When in front of the dog, the hand signal is done with the right hand facing palm down, in a pushing action in front of the dogs face towards the ground

 - Stay: The horizontal, open right hand moves towards the dog's eyes in a "closing the door" action, stopping approximately 15cm from the dog's face.
 When leaving your dog and standing in front of it, the Stay hand signal is done with the right hand held as per a traffic police stop hand signal

 - Recall: Call "Come" and extend your right and left arms in a "Y" above your head.
 Note: In beginner classes, always hold onto the leash with your left hand.
 In the Club's advanced classes you will progress to doing this exercise off-leash, with free hands

 - Finish Your Dog/Send to Heel: With the dog sitting in front of you and the lead in the right hand, command "Heel" and signal with the right hand to the right behind you, transferring the lead from the right to left hand behind your back as the dog circles you to the heel position beside your left leg.
 Note: In theClub's advanced classes you will progress to doing this exercise off-leash, with a free right hand signal.

-These hand signals, together with automatic sits and other heeling and stability exercises, need to be mastered to pass the Club's Promotion Tests to progress to our advanced training classes, Classes 2 to 4*, where you may chose to work towards competing in Dogs NSW Affiliated Obedience Trials.
+These hand signals, together with automatic sits and other heeling and stability exercises, need to be mastered to pass the Club's Promotion Tests to progress to our further training classes (Classes 2 to 4)*, where you may choose to work towards competing in Dogs NSW Affiliated Obedience Trials.